 Practical placement days are a vital and unique part of the course.
-They are an opportunity to work closely with experienced and highly-skilled staff of Taronga, Taronga Western Plains Zoo, Zoos Victoria or Perth Zoo.
+They are an opportunity to work closely with experienced and highly-skilled staff of Taronga, Taronga Western Plains Zoo, Zoos Victoria, Perth Zoo or Zoos South Australia.
 Where possible (and if applicable to the course) students will be scheduled for practical placement days according to the availability they have indicated during the application/enrolment process and/or by the ballot system.
 A schedule of practical placement days will be provided to students as part of their orientation.